gradle/gradle/design-docs/improved-console.md

 ### Test Cases
 * Helpful error message is displayed if progressbar.width isn't a natural number
 * `progressbar.completechar` accepts multi-byte characters and displays correctly
+* Width of progress bar is consistent given multi-character "suffix"
 * Helpful error message if `progressbar.completechar` isn't one character in length
-* Progress bar is truncated at given width
+* Progress bar is truncated at width of Console
 * Fuzz testing to protect against any security issues arising from using user input

 ### Open issues